open-organization/open-org-definition/open_org_maturity_model.md

 - People share materials, but typically in a one-way, “read only” fashion

-- Organization routinely solicits feedback from internal stakeholders
+- Organization routinely solicits feedback, but only from internal stakeholders

 - Organization provides opportunities for members to learn about other aspects of the organization

-- Members feel like they understand the organization's goals
+- Members feel like they somewhat understand the organization's goals, but might still have questions and no clarity on where to find answers

-- Organization encourages participants to solve problems by working together
+- Organization encourages participants to solve problems by working together, but doesn't provide clear frameworks or guideance to ensure it happens

-- Failure is a frequent topic of discussion among team members
+- Failure is a frequent topic of discussion among team members, but there's a hint of blame

 ### Level 2